If you have missing teeth, a dental bridge can be used to fill or bridge the gaps in your smile.

 - Traditional bridges can be used when you have natural teeth on both sides of the gap created by your missing tooth or teeth.

 - The downside of these bridges is that your adjacent teeth need to be trimmed down to make room for the crowns.

 - Used to replace only a single missing tooth.

-- The pontic is attached to one tooth and then hangs over.
+- The pontic is attached to one tooth and then hangs over, filling the gap.

-- So, if there is only one natural tooth next to the gap, a bridge can still be secured.
+- Therefore, if there is only one natural tooth next to the gap, a bridge can still be secured.

 - These are not recommended in the back of the mouth as they cannot bear the full force of a patient’s bite.
 This can lead to fracture and failure of the restoration.